annapawlicka/bluemacs.el/README.md

 ### Viewing Quote Posts

 Quote posts are automatically displayed in your timeline with a bordered box around the quoted content.

-**Features:**
-- Quote posts are displayed with a bordered box around the quoted content
-- Shows the author and text of the quoted post
-- Works for both simple quote posts and quote posts with images
-- Links in quoted posts are also clickable
-- **Interactive**: Press `RET` (Enter) on a quoted post to view its full thread with all interactions
-- The quoted post section is highlighted when you hover over it

 **Usage:**
 1. Navigate to a post that contains a quote (you'll see the bordered box)